aws-amplify/docs/docs/lib/restapi/fragments/native_common/authz/common.md

 ## API Key

 If you want to configure a public REST API, you can set an API key in Amazon API Gateway.
 Then, update your `amplifyconfiguration.json` to reference it.
 The value associated to the `"authorizationType"` key should be `"API_KEY"`.
-Also include a `"API_KEY"` as a key, and set its value to whatever your configured in API Gateway.
+Also include a `"API_KEY"` as a key, and set its value to whatever you configured in API Gateway.

 ```json
 {